-We pride ourselves on being a caring employer, and provide a range of support initiatives to help with both your personal welfare and that of your family:
+We are here for you.
+We pride ourselves on being a caring employer and provide a whole range of support initiatives to help with both you and your family's welfare.
+These include:

-- support for employees with caring responsibilities, such as flexible working arrangements
+Support for employees with caring responsibilities (e.g. flexible working arrangements)

-- holiday play schemes to help with childcare
+Holiday play schemes to help with your childcare